What is AWS cloud monitoring?

 For cloud workloads, and for basically having a virtual server available for your computational needs, AWS comes with EC2 (Elastic Compute Cloud).
 Many applications are run on EC2 instances, making AWS EC2 monitoring an important aspect of AWS monitoring.
 Unsurprisingly, by now, both Amazon and third-party solutions can monitor EC2 to check on your virtual servers and detect any problems.

 AWS provides some metrics to inform about the health of EC2 instances.
 These metrics include CPU, network, and disk utilization, as well as disk-specific performance metrics such as overall reads/writes, disk space, page file, and swap utilization, along with memory usage.
 They are all necessary in order to knowif your applications have enough resources to operate.
+Monitoring tools not only track these metrics but also help identify the root cause or root causes of performance problems or outages, enabling faster troubleshooting and more effective prevention of future incidents.

 AWS CloudWatchalso includes AWS EC2 monitoring and combines the metrics mentioned above in its dashboard.
 Similarly, plenty of other cloud monitoring systems, such as Checkmk, collect these metrics as well, and offer you a holistic view of your whole infrastructure no matter where it is located.